whitneyburton/portfolios/students/1803-front/haley-jacobs/template.md

 ### Playing a Part

 I have cleaned all the dishes in the sink before even when they weren't mine.
-Trying to be friendly and welcoming to everyone I meet (it's not hard, but I'm a shy person so it's harder for me).

 ------------------